apjanke/so-you-wanna-code/course-outline-ideas.md

 * Read _The Practice of Programming_
 * Learn Markdown and Jekyll
   * Create a GitHub Pages site using them
+* Research computer ergonomics
+  * Consider your posture, typing habits, and break time practices
+* Learn about dev conferences
+  * Have a look at PyCon, PyGotham, !!Con, Apache conferences, WWDC, and so on

 ## PROG 102: Web Development